Conceptual design and first results for a neutron detector with interaction localization capabilities: NEXT Simulations

 \subsection{Simulation of photosensor response}

-The photosensor response to the detected scintillation light was also added to the simulations for better comparisons to experimental tests.
-The Single Photo Electron (SPE) response function of the photosensors are folded with the optical photon arrival time distribution to obtain realistic photomultiplier signals.
-The SPE functions for SiPMs and PMTs were taken from \cite{Choong2009}.
+The photosensor response to the detected scintillation light was also added to the simulations for better comparisons to experimental timing tests.
+A Single Photo-Electron (SPE) response function, specific to each photosensor, is folded with the optical-photon arrival-time distribution to obtain realistic photomultiplier signals.
+The SPE response functions for SiPMs and PMTs were taken from \cite{Choong2009}.
 The total response is the sum of the SPEs of each photon detected by the photosensor weighted by the product of the anode gain and quantum efficiency.
-The resultant light-response pulse is then given a baseline, electrical noise, and is then ``digitized" by placing it into discrete bins on the y-axis (e.g. from 0 to 65535 to represent a 16-bit digitizer) and discrete time bins on the x-axis (e.g. 4 ns for a 250 MSPS system).
-The digitized pulses are then integrated to obtain the representative light of the event and are processed with a polynomial constant fraction discrimination algorithm (PolyCFD) \cite{PhDCory} as discussed in section \ref{sec:HRT}.
+The resultant light-response pulse is given a baseline offset and electrical noise, and is then ``digitized" by placing it into discrete bins on the y-axis (e.g., from 0 to 65535 to represent a 16-bit digitizer) and discrete time bins on the x-axis (e.g., 4~ns for a 250~MSPS system).
+The digitized pulses are then integrated to obtain the representative light yield of the event and are processed with a polynomial constant fraction discrimination algorithm (PolyCFD) \cite{PhDCory} as discussed later in Sect. \ref{sec:HRT}.
 The PolyCFD algorithm computes a time for each pulse which represents the time-of-flight of the incident neutron aggregated from all collected photons.